apogonoe/Memoire_ENC/README.md

 # Memoire_ENC

-This repository contains both the documents used to extract the corpuses and the codes that exploited them.
+This repository contains on the one hand the documents containing the texts of Pierre de la Vigne, Nicolas de Rocca and Thomas de Capoue, and the codes used to extract the texts an to exploit them.